-The investment Account is an online account which offers you the facility to save regularly and/or make single payments.
-Monies held in your Investment Account are used to purchase investments, for example, in funds and shares.
+The Investment Account is an online account which offers you the facility to save regularly and/or make single payments.
+Money held in your Investment Account is used to purchase investments, for example, in funds and shares.

 How does the Investment Account work?